 Peach Cobbler For Two

-Peach Cobbler For Two is the perfect summer dessert baked in ramekins.
+Peach Cobbler For Two is a mini peach cobbler baked in ramekins.
 They’re warm, bubbly individual peach cobblers topped with tender dough from scratch (no cake mix or biscuits).

 In fact, I spent more time than necessary trying to figure out the difference between a crisp, a cobbler, a crumble, a buckle, a pandowdy, a grunt, the list goes on.